2 Shares

 No Infrastructural Cost

 An organization has to invest in both software and hardware to use a conventional LMS efficiently.
-Also, it needs to incur expenses to install the software, configure the hardware, and resolve technical issues.
-But the organization can access a cloud-based LMS based on a pay-as-you-use pricing model without incurring the upfront infrastructural cost.
+Also, it costs money to install the software, configure the hardware, and resolve technical issues.
+However, the organization can access a cloud-based LMS based on a pay-as-you-use pricing model without incurring the upfront infrastructural cost.
 The reduced infrastructural cost makes the cloud LMS affordable for organizations of different types and sizes.

 Faster Deployment